OPENAIRINTERFACE/openairinterface5g/doc/RUNMODEM.md

 As for the rf simulator, no specific hardware is required.
 The [L2 nfapi simulator page](L2NFAPI.md) contains the detailed documentation.

-## L1 Simulator

-**This information might be outdated.
-We recommend to use the RFsimulator as shown above.**

-The L1 simulator is using the ethernet fronthaul protocol, as used to connect a RRU and a RAU to connect UEs and a eNodeB.
-UEs are simulated in a single `lte-uesoftmodem` process, as for the nfapi simulator.

-The [L1 simulator page](L1SIM.md) contains the detailed documentation.

 # Running with a true radio head

 OAI supports different radio heads, the following are tested in the CI: